By Eliot Beer

 In fairness to the analysts, though, it's not like this information is easy to come by.
 The Middle East's famous reticence to divulge hard data makes gathering and analysing these types of statistics a real challenge, and for global analysts there are much more lucrative markets to focus on, given this state of affairs.

 This may be a mistake.
 Because it's not only impecunious students and cheapskate journalists - the two least likely groups ever to pay for a research paper - that are after market data.
 Over the last month several vendors have suggested that they would be willing to pay hard cash for hard facts, if only someone could produce the hard facts.

 At the moment, there is no one with this kind of information, so for now we're all going to have to keep on waiting.
 But - just for the sake of argument - if data were available, what would you want data on?
 And, conversely, what do you feel you have too much information on as it is?

 I'd like your views on these - what data you'd like to see, and what you already have - so we can start putting together a picture of where the holes in our regional knowledge are.
 I don't mind if you're a CIO, a vendor, an integrator, or just a nosy market observer - let me know your thoughts.

 You can use the ‘comments' form at the bottom of this article, or e-mail me on firstname.lastname@example.org.

-I'm not promising to produce anything magically from my editor's hat - but we can certainly start to lay the groundwork for something more interesting.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+I'm not promising to produce anything magically from my editor's hat - but we can certainly start to lay the groundwork for something more interesting.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.